 Dr Phil Hasnip

 Castep is based on Density Functional Theory (DFT), and can predict the properties and behaviour of materials and molecules.
-I am a member of the Castep Development Group (CDG), and my research time is split between developing the simulation methodology, and using Castep to study a wide range of nanomaterials.
+I am a member of the Castep Development Group (CDG), and my research time is generally split between developing the simulation methodology, and using Castep to study a wide range of nanomaterials.
 For more details, please see my research pages.

 Materials Studio, Licence Servers and Firewalls